 In terms of beer, men that consumed from 1 to 6 beers per week reduced their risk of developing diabetes by 21 percent.
 In comparison to men that consumed one or less than one per week.

 While in women, there was no impact on their risk of developing diabetes.
 Increased consumption of spirits in women significantly increased the risk of developing diabetes.
 And on the other hand, there was no effect of the consumption of spirits with men.

 According to this research, there is no link between diabetes and binge drinking.
 Professor Tolstrup notes that this might be because only a small number of the participants reported of binge drinking.

 Binge drinking is the consumption of 5 drinks or more at once, that is, on one occasion.

 The head of research communications at Diabetes UK, Dr.Emily Burns, reports that it is necessary to warn people about the fact that the impact of regular consumption of alcohol and the risk of type 2 diabetes differs from individual to individual.

 It is advised for women and men not to drink more than 14 units of alcohol per week.
-That is around ten small glass of wine of low strength or 6 pints of beer of average strength.
+That is around ten small glasses of wine of low strength or 6 pints of beer of average strength.

-They can consume this amount within 3 days of more, but they must also be alcohol-free some days.
+They can consume this amount within 3 days or more, but they must also be alcohol-free some days.

 The director of alcohol, drugs, and tobacco at Public Health England, Rosanna O’Connor, reports that it is not helpful talking about alcohol and its effect on diabetes alone.

 Professor Tolstrup along with her team did research about alcohol and its effect on other conditions.
 In order to make this study, they used the same survey.

-They came to the discovery that drinking in moderation for a couple of times per week is related to the reduction of the risk of cardiovascular disorders like stroke and heart attack.
+They came to the discovery that drinking in moderation a couple of times per week is related to the reduction of the risk of cardiovascular disorders like stroke and heart attack.